-Violent White Mob Attacks Black Political Meeting in Mississippi
+Violent White Mob Massacres Black Citizens at Political Meeting in Mississippi

-During the Reconstruction era that followed Emancipation and the Civil War, African American Mississippians made significant strides toward political equality.
-Despite the passage of black codes designed to oppress and disenfranchise black people in the South, under the protection of federal troops in place to enforce the newly established civil rights of black people, many African American men voted and served in political office on federal, state, and local levels.
+During the Reconstruction era that followed Emancipation and the Civil War, Black Mississippians made progress toward political equality.
+Despite the passage of Black Codes designed to oppress and disenfranchise Black people in the South, under the protection of federal troops in place to enforce the newly established civil rights of Black people, many Black men voted and served in political office on federal, state, and local levels.

-Soon after, in early 1875, a white man named J.P.
-Gilmer was hired to serve as Crosby's deputy.
-After Crosby tried to have Gilmer removed from office, Gilmer shot Crosby in the head on June 7, 1875.
-Gilmer was arrested for the attempted assassination, but never brought to trial.
-Crosby survived the shooting but never made a full recovery, and had to serve the remainder of his term through a representative white citizen.
+Following this brutal attack, federal troops were sent to Vicksburg and Mr. Crosby was appointed as sheriff again.
+However, in early 1875, a white man named J.P.
+Gilmer was hired to serve as Sheriff Crosby's deputy.
+After Sheriff Crosby tried to have Mr. Gilmer removed from office, Mr. Gilmer shot Sheriff Crosby in the head on June 7, 1875.
+Mr. Gilmer was arrested for the attempted assassination but never brought to trial.
+Mr. Crosby survived the shooting but never made a full recovery, and had to serve the remainder of his term through a representative white citizen.